-COMPOSTING, COMMERCIAL - Any non-residential facility or portion thereof that stores organic material in a container or compact pile for the purpose of natural transformation into compost or combines or mixes two or more of the following materials for the purpose of manufacturing a product that can be sold or re-used; yard trimmings, wood chips, vegetable wastes or other organic matter, soil, sewage, sludge or septage.
+COMPOSTING, COMMERCIAL-Any non-residential facility or portion thereof that stores organic material in a container or compact pile for the purpose of natural transformation into compost or combines or mixes two or more of the following materials for the purpose of manufacturing a product that can be sold or re-used; yard trimmings, wood chips, vegetable wastes or other organic matter, soil, sewage, sludge or septage.

-CONFERENCE CENTER - A parcel, including the buildings thereon, which is non-sectarian, is not involved in the promotion of any specific purpose, agenda or goal and is open to the public for general conferences, seminars and other special events, held predominantly indoors, such as is typical of a reunion, wedding or bar mitzvah.
-[Amended 5-24-2017 by L.L.
-1 of 2017]
+CONFERENCE CENTER - A parcel including the buildings thereon used for general conferences and seminars, which is non-sectarian, is not involved in the promotion of any specific purpose, agenda or goal and is open to the public.